A topic from the subject of Analytical Chemistry in Chemistry.

 Some of the key concepts of lab safety include:

-• Hazard identification: It is important to be aware of the hazards associated with the chemicals and equipment you are using.
+• Hazard identification: It is crucial to be aware of the hazards associated with the chemicals and equipment you are using.
+Consult Safety Data Sheets (SDS) for detailed information on each chemical.

 Lab Safety in Analytical Chemistry: Experiment on Handling Solvents